 –Gregory Bateson, Mind and Nature

-Meditation is one pathway to recognizing at least the fact that we are embedded in much broader patterns.
+Meditation is one method for recognizing at least the fact that we are embedded in much broader patterns and that our most familiar forms of knowing are incomplete.
 The following insight was a lucky accident in a conversation with my philosopher friend: we can allow ourselves to be informed by the broader patterns.
-It took me several weeks to realize he didn’t mean informed in the sense that nature explains to you how to be, but rather, you position yourself in a way that you let go—so that those patterns can arrange themselves within you—within your heart, mind, and body.
+It took me several weeks to realize he didn’t mean informed in the sense that nature explains to you how to be, but rather, you allow the patterns of nature to arrange themselves within you—within your heart, mind, and body.
 This kind of experience presents insight into a larger set of possibilities of how to live simply because you have opened yourself to something other than your usual habits of attention.

 ...You position yourself in a way that you let go—so that those patterns can arrange themselves within you—within your heart, mind, and body.
 This kind of experience presents insight into a larger set of possibilities of how to live, simply because you have opened yourself to something other than your usual habits of attention.

-Meditation brings us into states of consciousness that differ from the other activities of our lives.
-We can take these new perspectives and bring them together with our other ways of knowing for a clearer picture of what is taking place in this life.
+Meditation brings us into states of consciousness that may often be dormant during the day to day activities of our lives.
+We can take these new perspectives and bring them together with our familiar ways of knowing for a clearer picture of what is taking place in this life.
 Then, we are still responsible to make decisions on what to do, who to be, and how to live.

 I will refer to The Pattern that Connects in my meditation programs.
 For deeper understanding, I recommend reading Bateson’s “Mind and Nature,” and “Steps to an Ecology of Mind.”
 But if you don’t, it’s fine.
 I’ll be providing context along the way.